 If you have any other questions, or would like any more information, please contact the ITB Funds' Office in Watford.
 A list of more detailed documents which provide further information is shown below.
-Most of the documents are available on the Funds' information website 'ITB Online' (www.itb-online.co.uk).
+These documents are available on request or, in some cases, can be found on the Funds' website www.itb-online.co.uk:

-- Additional documents available on request or in some cases on the Funds' website www.itb-online.co.uk - The Statement of Investment Principles: This explains how the Trustees invest the money paid into the Scheme. - The Schedule of Contributions: This shows how much money is being paid into the Scheme. - The Annual Report and Accounts of the ITB Pension Fund, which shows the Scheme's income and expenditure in the year up to 31 March 2018 - The full Actuarial Valuation report follows the Actuary's check of the Scheme's situation as at 31 March 2016. - The report on the interim Actuarial Reviews of the Scheme as at 31 March 2017 and as at 31 March 2018. - The ITB Open Fund '2007 Section', 'New Section' and 'Old Section' Member Booklets (members should have been provided with a copy of the booklet relevant to their Scheme Section when they joined the Scheme, but a further copy can be requested). - An Annual Benefit Statement: If you are not getting a pension from the Scheme (and have not received a benefit statement in the previous 12 months) you can ask for a statement that provides an illustration of your likely pension.
+- The Statement of Investment Principles: This explains how the Trustees invest the money paid into the Scheme. - The Schedule of Contributions: This shows how much money is being paid into the Scheme. - The Annual Report and Financial Statements of the ITB Pension Funds, which shows the Scheme's income and expenditure in the year up to 31 March 2019. - · The full Actuarial Valuation report as at 31 March 2019. - The ITB Open Fund '2007 Section', 'New Section' and 'Old Section' Member Booklets (members should have been provided with a copy of the booklet relevant to their Scheme Section when they joined the Scheme, but a further copy can be requested). - · An Annual Benefit Statement: If you are not getting a pension from the Scheme (and have not received a benefit statement in the previous 12 months) you can ask for a statement that provides an illustration of your likely pension.